Oregon Scholarships

 October

-is available to undergraduate students who maintain full time status at an accredited, post secondary institution beginning in the fall of the year.
+The Skanner Foundation Scholarship Program is available to undergraduate students who maintain full time status at an accredited, post secondary institution beginning in the fall of the year.
 Scholarship awards should be applied toward tuition, room, board, and books and range from $1,000 to $3,000.
-The deadline is October 15th.
-Read more here.
+The deadline is June 15th.
+Learn more here.

 November

-This provides UO resident tuition, fees, room, and board for four years of undergraduate study.
+The Stamps Scholarship—the University of Oregon provides UO resident tuition, fees, room, and board for four years of undergraduate study.
 To be eligible, you must be a domestic freshman with a minimum 3.85 cumulative high school GPA.
 You must have also demonstrated leadership, perseverance, scholarship, service, and innovation.
-The deadline to apply is November 1st.
+The deadline to apply is November 12th.
 Apply here.

 December